aerogear-attic/aerogear-simplepush-server/server-netty/README.md

 # AeroGear SimplePush Server
 __Disclaimer __
-This project is a Java implementation of the server side that follows the [SimplePush Protocol](https://wiki.mozilla.org/WebAPI/SimplePush/Protocol)
+This project is a Java implementation of the server side that follows the [SimplePush Protocol](https://wiki.mozilla.org/WebAPI/SimplePush/Protocol).
-This version uses an in-memory data store as will loose all registrations upon shutdown restart.
+This version uses an in-memory data store and will loose all registrations upon shutdown restart.
 A persistent data store will be added with [AGPUSH-18](https://issues.jboss.org/browse/AGPUSH-18).

 ## Usage